 In this program you will learn art and design-related media, tools and techniques necessary to create a portfolio that demonstrates your creative, technical skills.
 Many graduates use their portfolios to prepare for competitive programs in fine arts, graphic design, animation and game development.
 Students learn productive habits of conceptualization through visual problem solving and experimentation using a wide range of media.
 You will develop visual communication skills, empowering you to think and respond critically to opportunities and responsibilities as an artist and/or designer, regardless of your chosen discipline.Back to Top

-This program will expose you to a broad blend of art and design instruction and practice.
-In two semesters, you will be given the opportunity to see whether you are willing and/or able to pursue further art and design studies and successfully develop a career associated with art and design disciplines.
+This program will introduce you to a broad range of art and design ideas and techniques.
+In two semesters, you will have an opportunity to see if you want to pursue further art and design studies and develop a career associated with art and design disciplines.

 You will be encouraged and required to explore and experiment with the varied materials used in contemporary art making and design processes.
-In addition to exposing you to a range of activities within art and design practises, your classroom work will be developed into a portfolio that can be used to gain entrance into more advanced art and design programs (some Foundations in Art and Design courses may provide credits that are transferable to other post-secondary programs).
+In addition to working through a range of practices, your classroom work will be developed into a portfolio that can be used to gain entrance into advanced art and design programs including the advanced diploma in Fine Arts with the School of Media, Art & Design at Durham College.

-This program maintains a working relationship with local public art galleries to provide you with opportunities to view regular exhibitions of professional creative work and showcase your own art work at one of several exhibitions mounted during the second semester (e.g. annual Juried Art Show).Back to Top
+This program maintains a working relationship with local public art galleries to provide you with opportunities to view regular exhibitions of professional creative work and showcase your own work at one of several exhibitions mounted during the second semester (e.g. annual Juried Art Show at Whitby’s Station Gallery).Back to Top

-As a graduate, you can choose to pursue further studies in art and design or decide to pursue another area of study.
-Durham College provides many programs that can enable you to meet your academic and career goals.Back to Top
+As a graduate, you can choose to pursue further studies in art and design at Durham College, in the School of Media, Art & Design.Back to Top

 Course List & Descriptions

-Courses and course descriptions are for the next academic year and are subject to change.Back to Top
+Courses and course descriptions are subject to change.Back to Top

 Opportunities For Degree Completion Or Additional Credentials